simonsobs/fg2_awg/201910_hilc_on_201906_mbs/README.md

 1. Multiply the input frequency-maps by the weights map (see next section)
 2. Compute the pseudo-SH coefficients up to `lmax`
-3. Bin the multipoles in bins `delta_ell`-wide
+3. Bin the multipoles in `delta_ell`-wide bins
 4. For each bin, compute the frequency-frequency empirical covaraince matrix
-5. Use the (known) SEDs of the desired output compnents and the empirical covariance matrices to build a bin-dependent unmixing matrix
+5. Use the (known) SEDs of the desired output compnents and the empirical covariance matrices to build a bin-dependent un-mixing matrix
-6. Apply the unmixing matrices to the pseudo-SH coefficients to get the pseudo-SH of the output components
+6. Apply the un-mixing matrices to the pseudo-SH coefficients to get the pseudo-SH of the output components

 ### Wights Map

 We use uniform weights.
 We build a binary mask based on a galactic mask (`gal_mask`) and a hits map (`hits_map`,  masking pixels under `rel_threshold` times the maximum).
 A further latitude cut is applied.
-The binary mask is then apodized with a `apo_deg`-FWHM gaussian kernel.
+The binary mask is then apodized with a `apo_deg`-FWHM gaussian kernel

 ### Inputs

 LAT map-based simulations

-Galactic (dust, synchrotron, AME, free-free):
+Galactic (dust, synchrotron, AME, free-free): `/project/projectdirs/sobs/v4_sims/mbs/201904_highres_foregrounds_equatorial/4096/*/0000/simonsobs_*_uKCMB_la*.fits`
-Extra-galactic (cmb, tsz, ksz, cib):
+Extra-galactic (cmb, tsz, ksz, cib): `/project/projectdirs/sobs/v4_sims/mbs/201905_extragalactic/4096/*/0000/simonsobs_*_uKCMB_la*.fits`
-Noise:
+Noise: `/global/cscratch1/sd/zonca/simonsobs/mapsims_runs/201906_noise_no_lowell/4096/noise/0000/simonsobs_*_uKCMB_la*.fits`

 ### Outputs

-Three cases:
 - CMB
-- tSZ
 - CMB and tSZ

 Note that if multiple output components are requested their are orthogonalized with respect to each other.

+Output are available at

+`/global/cscratch1/sd/dpoletti/analyses_home/so_analysis/fg_awg/draft_201909_hilc_on_201906_mbs`

-Output are available in the project dir at NERSC both as SH coefficients and as maps convolved with the LAT smallest beam: 0.9 arcmin
+at NERSC both as SH coefficients and as maps convolved with the LAT smallest beam: 0.9 arcmin.

+As we agree on the correctness and the format of the output, we should probably move it to the project dir.

 ## Running codes on your own